Cuts, Scrapes, or Bruises (Skin Injury)

 - You have other questions or concerns

-- No tetanus booster in more than 10 years (5 years for dirty cuts and scrapes)
+- Last tetanus shot was more than 10 years ago (5 years for dirty cuts and scrapes)

 Self Care at Home If

-- Treatment of Minor Cuts, Scratches and Scrapes (abrasions):
+- Treatment of Minor Cuts, Scratches, and Scrapes:

-- Apply direct pressure for 10 minutes to stop any bleeding.
+- Use direct pressure for 10 minutes to stop any bleeding.

 - Wash the wound with soap and water for 5 minutes.